 Kristen Wittman, Secretary• Serves as Red River’s Secretary

 • Serves as Chair of the Governance and Compensation Committee

-• Served as a member of and Chaired the Nominations Committee and Governance & Compensation Committee
+• Serves as a member of the Nominations Committee

 • Served as a Community Member of the Community Relations Committee prior to being elected to the Board